Interaction Design, Interface Design, Usability Testing, Website Layout Development

 The goal was to devise a seamless navigation experience since the mobile platform depends much on interactivity.
 Required sections included information of the schedule, speakers, lunch, theatre etiquette, about TED/TEDx and sponsors.

-Mobile Site Interaction Possibilities
+Mobile Site Interaction Exploration

 The following sketches represent the navigational ideas that my team and I considered (Figure 3).
 All in all, I wanted to think beyond responsive web trends and explore other ways of achieving a more seamless navigation experience, so I diverted to designs that were used more on mobile apps, such as sticky footers (bottom left corner) and a multiple list view row layout (center left).